Inception (noun) an event that is a beginning; a first part or stage of subsequent events

 EliminateContent| _TE_|</w:document>|1|

-A six line script using four commands transforms Excel XML documents to text.
+A six line script that only uses four commands to transform Excel XML documents into text.

 RemoveBetween|<t|>|